kaiji123/GeoQuiz/README.md

 You need to create following CI variables on Gitlab.

-* SERVER_IPADDRESS - the ip address of your server
+* SERVER_IPADDRESS - the IP address of your server
 * CLIENT_ID - the client id of google api
 * GEOCODE_KEY - google maps geocoding api key
 * JWT_KEY - jwt key for authentication